dionannd/nvim-config/README.md

 /></a>

 # Neovim Setup
-Configuration Neovim IDE with Lua config.
+Configuration Neovim IDE with Lua config

 ## Features
 - Easy use and configuration